viralp353/-Individual_Self_Assessment/README.md

 # Team Assessment:

-For Project ,We had a powerfull team just like-Sonia , Val, Shawn, Neal,Meredith and me.We started to pick topics for final week.We decided to pick a Wine_weather for final project And also Soil data keep in mind.Because  of We need a storng base for project.We did split team into 3 different team's task just like-One team for Data Cleanning &Data Expolation, One Team for Machine Learning and One Team for Database,PPt,Presentations.
+For Project ,We had a powerfull team just like-Sonia , Val, Shawn, Neal,Meredith and me.Everyone have different storng background.We started to pick topics for final week.We decided to pick a Wine_weather for final project And also Soil data keep in mind.Because  of We need a storng base for project.We did split team into 3 different team's task just like-One team for Data Cleanning &Data Expolation, One Team for Machine Learning and One Team for Database,PPt,Presentations.

-Everybody did good job in project .Communicate through Slack.
+Everybody did good job in project .We communicated through Slack.
 Everyone uploads data to their Github branch and create a pull request.
 One Teammate merges the data after everyone discuss the final plans.Each member of team had there own branch and makes at least 4 commits per week.

 Everybody helped to each other whenever sometime stuck in problem.We did it by all team member.During project We faced some challenge like-merging weather and wine data was that several appellations (regions) within a state straddled two different zip codes and The Webapp  as  the Machine Learning model to determine if the wine is of high quality or low quality.We sloved challenge by all teammate 's support.